Warun26/warun26.github.io/_posts/2023-12-17-Costa-Rica.markdown

 [![Manuel Antonio](/assets/img/blog/costarica/manuel-antonio.png)](/assets/img/blog/costarica/manuel-antonio.png)

-The early morning drive to Manuel Antonio National Park took about 3 hours.
+The early morning drive to [Manuel Antonio National Park](https://www.manuelantoniopark.com/) took about 3 hours.
 We joined groups of monkeys on the park's idyllic white sand beaches surrounded by palm trees and blue waters.
 Further in we spotted three-toed sloths and white-faced capuchin monkeys playing in the trees.
 Toucans flew casually overhead as we hiked 2 miles admiring wildlife and rainforest.
-For dinner we ate at the popular Manuel Antonio Falafel Bar.
+For dinner we ate at the popular [Manuel Antonio Falafel Bar](https://www.facebook.com/ManuelAntonioFalafelBar/).

 ## Day 6: Kayaking Rainforest Channels with New Friends
 We booked a morning entry to enjoy Manuel Antonio's beaches again before taking a boat across a mangrove-lined channel.
-The few hour kayaking and hiking tour of Damas Island had just one other couple joining us and our guide William.
+The few hour kayaking and hiking tour of [Damas Island](https://www.quepolandia.com/tours/mangrove-damas-island-estuary-kayak/) had just one other couple joining us and our guide William.
 We learned about the area's unique ecosystems and wildlife while paddling calmly though the scenery and sharing travel stories with our new friends.

 ## Planning for Next Visit!
-Due to time constraints we had to skip Rio Celeste waterfall with its brilliant blue water caused by volcanic minerals.
-And we only had glimpses of active Volcan Arenal's top from afar.
+Due to time constraints we had to skip [Rio Celeste](https://www.anywhere.com/costa-rica/attractions/rio-celeste) waterfall with its brilliant blue water caused by volcanic minerals.
+And we only had glimpses of active [Volcan Arenal's](https://www.arenal.net/) top from afar.
 Costa Rica far exceeded our expectations for biodiversity and friendly people (Ticos) so we're already planning to return to see more of this spectacular country!

+## FAQ

+**How much cash should I carry?**
+While most places accepted credit/debit cards, having local currency was useful for paying small vendors, tolls, and tipping.
+We withdrew about $120 USD worth of Costa Rican Colones (roughly 50,000 CRC) for the week which covered all of our cash needs comfortably.

+**Is driving difficult in Costa Rica?**
+The road conditions vary but overall driving was very manageable, especially in a 4x4 rental vehicle.
+Most roads are two lanes so build in extra time for potential traffic jams.
+Just make sure to have a valid driver's license and be prepared to pay tolls and fines in cash.